 E-signatures are ubiquitous in online commerce, but there are several very important, and often personal, documents that still must be signed by hand.
 In general, this includes any document that must bear a raised notary seal, such as wills, trusts, powers of attorney, both birth and death certificates, and legal notices such for an eviction, repossession, or foreclosure.
 Only a few states allow some documents to be notarized electronically.

-Outside of these special cases, e-signatures are legally enforceable, which has made them an important component of online commerce.
-If you want to start using e-signatures for your agreements, try JotForm’s e-signature widget.
+Outside of such special cases, e-signatures are legally enforceable, which has made them an important component of online commerce.
+If you want to start using e-signatures for your agreements, try Jotform’s e-signature widget.